roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

+===

- ****** Seduction of a Young Mother ****** bydawn1958© Darlene was determined to take full advantage of the situation and knew the effects of too much alcohol made Sharon the perfect slave.
+Darlene was determined to take full advantage of the situation and knew the effects of too much alcohol made Sharon the perfect slave.
 The driver almost ran over two pedestrians and hit several parked cars when he kept staring into the rear-view mirror at the women.
 His heart pounded at the sight of skin and then he actually spotted a bare boob, as Darlene stretched the front of Sharon's dress downward to expose her breasts.

  He watched Darlene fondle the luscious tits and then she ripped the lacy bra off.
 The scene was animalistic, as the woman's head swooped downward and devoured an exposed titty.
 The driver had never witnessed womanly lust.
 He noticed the sexy goddess being ravaged by the dominating young woman and the scene appeared consensual.
 Sharon's head was thrown back on the headrest and she was rolling her head back and forth, as if she was going through something dramatic.
 Her hands were on the woman's head and in her hair, but they didn't appear to be pushing Darlene away.